Story by Cheri Woodsmall

 We spoke with Paul Friedrichs, the owner of United Mosquito and Fly Control and he gave us a few tips on how to control pests in your backyard.
 “One of the main culprits that attract insects and mosquitos is standing water.
 Also, be mindful of your gutters and check them often for blockages.
-Gutters in Kansas City are often overlooked in the spring and summer, but it is important to make sure they aren’t plugged with dead leaves and brush from the cold season.
+Gutters in Missouri are often overlooked in the spring and summer, but it is important to make sure they aren’t plugged with dead leaves and brush from the cold season.
 Insects thrive in this environment.”

 Along with keeping things clean, be proactive as well.
 “There are hundreds of options on the market now for pest control, from your basic DIY spray to the much more high-tech, low-maintenance option that we offer,” explains Paul.
 “We provide homeowners with an automated misting system that is very popular right now.
 Homeowners love the fact that they don’t have to do a thing and have a completely bug free season allowing them to spend time enjoying their families and keeping them safe.”

 Along with just being annoying, insects can also pose significant health risks to you and your family.
 Ants can contaminate food and house flies have been known to carry more than 100 different kinds of disease-carrying germs.
 Mosquitoes can leave behind much more than just an itchy red bite, and are known to carry diseases like West Nile virus, malaria and dengue fever.